 The cost of programming represents the largest percentage of our overall costs.
 Certain of our competitors own directly or are affiliated with companies that own programming content that may enable them to obtain lower programming costs or offer exclusive programming that may be attractive to prospective subscribers.
-Unlike our larger cable and satellite competitors, some of which also provide Internet protocol television ("IPTV") services, we have not made significant investments in programming providers.
-For example, in January 2011, the FCC and the Department of Justice approved a transaction between Comcast and General Electric Company ("General Electric") pursuant to which they joined their programming properties, including NBC, Bravo and many others that are available in the majority of our programming packages, in a venture, NBCUniversal Media, LLC ("NBCUniversal"), controlled by Comcast.
+Unlike our larger cable and satellite competitors, some of which also provide IPTV services, we have not made significant investments in programming providers.
+For example, in January 2011, the FCC and the Department of Justice approved a transaction between Comcast and General Electric pursuant to which they joined their programming properties, including NBC, Bravo and many others that are available in the majority of our programming packages, in a venture, NBCUniversal, controlled by Comcast.
 In March 2013, Comcast completed the acquisition of substantially all of General Electric's remaining interest in NBCUniversal.
 This transaction may affect us adversely by, among other things, making it more difficult for us to obtain access to NBCUniversal's programming networks on nondiscriminatory and fair terms, or at all.
 The FCC conditioned its approval on, among other things, Comcast complying with the terms of the FCC's order on network neutrality, even if that order is vacated by judicial or legislative action, and Comcast licensing its affiliated content to us, other traditional pay-TV providers and certain providers of video services over the Internet on fair and nondiscriminatory terms and conditions, including, among others, price.
-If Comcast does not license its affiliated content to us on fair and nondiscriminatory terms and conditions, we can seek binding arbitration and continue to carry such content while the arbitration is pending.
-However, it is uncertain how these conditions may be interpreted and enforced by the FCC; therefore, we cannot predict the practical effect of these conditions.
+However, in January 2018, the prohibition on exclusivity expired, and we can no longer rely on these protections.
 Also, in October 2016, AT&T announced its pending acquisition of Time Warner.
+In November 2017, the Department of Justice filed a lawsuit to block the merger; the trial is scheduled to begin in March 2018.
+We cannot predict the timing or outcome of this lawsuit.
 This transaction would join DirecTV, which was acquired by AT&T in 2015, with Time Warner's media holdings, which include content such as HBO, TBS, TNT, CNN, and movies.
 If approved, this transaction may affect us adversely by, among other things, making it more difficult for us to obtain access to Time Warner programming networks on nondiscriminatory and fair terms, or at all.